Niemierzyn Valley

 Jan Kasprowicz Park, located in the area of the valley.

 Niemierzyn Valley (Polish: Dolina Niemierzyńska; German until 1945: Nemitzer Talgrund, Nemitzer Tal-Grund) is a valley in central western part of city of Szczecin, Poland.

 Characteristics

 The valley is located next to Osówka stream.
-In the valley are located: Jan Kasprowicz Park, Stefan Kownas Arboretum and part of the Arkonian Forest Park as well as the neighbourhood of Niemierzyn and part of Niebuszewo.
+In the valley are located: Jan Kasprowicz Park, Stefan Kownas Arboretum and part of the Arkona Woods Park as well as the neighbourhood of Niemierzyn and part of Niebuszewo.
 Peat soils dominate the area.

 History

 At the end of 16th century a sheep farm was probably located in the northern part of the valley, most probably being established by Eckelberg family.